Saudade

 The main reason was that the first time I had done it on my own.
 I told no one.
 Not friends, not colleagues.
 I called home once a week, said I was fine, hung up.
 My parents and relatives were quietly surprised when I reached Santiago much faster than they had imagined.
 They never asked too many questions.
 I think they understood, on some level, that I needed the silence more than they needed the updates.

 So I thought of reversing the narrative.
 What if I wrote a blog this time?
-The first one had been about pushing through.
-The second one would be about listening (curious?
+A blog about the harshness, the beauty, and the unique aspects of the Camino? (curious about the outcome?
 You can find it here)

 That Camino was hard.
-Because of the blog.
+Because of the blog (my then-girlfriend helped me with daily postings and some edits, but everything was on my shoulders).
 Because of the route (twenty-two days, eight hundred kilometres, in the middle of the Spanish summer).
 And mostly because of the ghosts of Santiago I. Lesson learned: each Camino is different.

 I thought it was over.
 It was not.